TLM: How to raise priority of the primary Ethernet adapter to assure proper security ID?

 Here, XX is the current Network Adapter Priority, and you will replace it with YY, which is the new value you wish to set.

 From the above screenshot, you can see that the Ethernet (the real ethernet) has a metric 5.
-To raise it, for example, to a metric 1, use the below command:
+To raise it, for example, to a metric 1, you can use the below command:

 Set-NetIPInterface -InterfaceIndex “5” -InterfaceMetric “1”